 Activities in the area

 Situated near beautiful villages in the heart of the Ligurian mountains and only 17 kilometres from the coast, there are many things to do, see and taste in the area.
-Here is an interesting website you can visit:
+Here is an interesting website you can visit: http://www.nyalanews.com

-A few of our favourite addresses for outdoor activities for adults and kids, visits, restaurants/pizzerias are posted and updated regularly.
+outdoor activities for adults and kids, visits, restaurants/pizzerias are posted and updated regularly.
 You will also find a list of markets and shops for your shopping, places to take various classes and festival dates.

 Outdoor activities: